AiRyunn/BoT/README.md

 python3 run.py --optimizer=rmsprop --lr=0.002 --loss=loge --labels --mask-rate=0.5 --model=gat --linear --n-heads=3 --n-hidden=250 --dropout=0.75 --input-drop=0.25 --attn-drop=0.1 --norm-adj=symm
 ```

-The description of the arguments can be found by running `python3 run.py --help`.

-More details of the hyperparameters are given at the end of `run.py`.
+More details of the hyperparameters and experimental results can be found at the end of `run.py`.

 ### ogbn-proteins